 - If a cheque is printed on old cheque stock and the date on the cheque is six months plus a day or greater, the cheque is considered stale dated by the BC Government and the cheque is no longer considered valid.
 In this instance, the cheque cannot be cashed and the cheque cashing fee cap does not apply.

-Need more information?
+Need more information around which cheques have a fee cap and which don’t?
 Wondering what these cheques look like?

 Comply with business practices

 You must not engage in practices that encourage continued debt and dependence or other unfair practices.
 This includes the following: